samyerkes/generic-t4/documentation.md

 The Responsive Embed content type gives the user a place to embed an iframe video or media element (youtube, vimeo, etc.) into a dedicated responsive wrapper.

 ###Slice
 A slice content type pulls in content from a hidden child section called "Slice".
 This is used to provide a full page colored div that separates content on the page.
 This content type can only be used on the homepage.
+An example is located on this homepage.

 ###Tabs
 The Tabs content type gives the user the option to add HTML content into tabbed form.
 This content types allows up to five tabs.